 A unique organization dedicated to preserving and teaching the art of blacksmithing, the Bandy Blacksmith Guild is headquartered in the Bandy Blacksmith Shop in the Escondido History Center Complex at Grape Day park in downtown Escondido, California.
 We offer beginning and advanced classes in blacksmithing and the wheelwright crafts.
-Please scroll down for further information and visit the Bandy Blacksmith Guild Website by clicking here.
+Attention!
+Classes are postponed indefinitely.
+An announcement will be made when classes resume.

 Our Blacksmith Shop

 The Bandy Blacksmith Shop is a green corrugated metal building with three main areas: teaching facility, instructor's shop and office, and the wheelwright and woodworking extension.